How a Skyocean Trade Works

 For banks and payment processors

 Skyocean connects to standard payment rails — SWIFT, letters of credit, domestic ACH, regional switches (GhIPSS, PAPSS), and mobile money providers — through webhook-driven confirmations.
-A payment received through your rail is matched to a specific Skyocean transaction identifier, and that match is written into the knowledge graph as a signed record.
+A payment received through your rail is matched to a specific Skyocean trade identifier, and that match is written into the knowledge graph as a signed record.
 Correspondent reconciliation becomes a query, not a forensic exercise.
+Because Skyocean’s trade structure often uses self-consignment to a local Skyocean entity, many payments remain domestic even when the underlying trade is international.

 For securities and compliance reviewers

 • Segregation.
-Institutional financing uses conventional regulated channels; retail participation is offered through a distinct on-chain instrument with explicit disclosure.
-The two are operationally separated.
+Institutional financing uses conventional regulated channels; retail participation is offered through a distinct on-chain instrument tied to a specific, disclosed trade.
+The two are operationally separated, and retail is never invited to institutional-only trades.

 • Independent verification.
 Trade verification does not depend on Skyocean’s own certification.
 It depends on the convergence of independent institutional attestations — each of which can be independently audited.

 • Audit trail.
-Every state change in every trade produces a knowledge-graph record keyed to the transaction identifier.
+Every state change in every trade produces a knowledge-graph record keyed to the trade identifier.
 There is no gap between operational records, document records, and settlement records.

 For merchants